 Lyophyllum decastes (Fried Chicken Mushroom) has a 5 to 15 cm. cap that is convex to flat and becoming depressed with an occasionally wavy outline.
 The cap color varies from grey- to smokey- to reddish-brown and the white to light beige gills are attached.
 Stalks range up to 7 cm. by 2.5 cm. and are white and smooth.
 It is a common fall mushroom found in mixed woods, parking lots and along trails.
 Edible.

 Armillaria mellea (Honey Mushroom) has a 3 to 10 cm. convex to flat cap before turing up with age.It can be dry to sticky and covered with scaly tufts near the center.
 The overall color is yellow- to rust-brown.
 Attached gills are close to well-spaced and whitish then colored as the cap with age.
 Ring is white, thick and flaring.
-It is a very common mushroom on rotten wood and stumps in the fall.
+It is a very common mushroom on rotten wood and stumps in the late fall.
 Edible.

 Boletellus chrysenteroides has a 2 to 10 cm. cap that is dry, hairy and rich- to olive-brown and has a mosiac or cracked surface pattern.
 Tubes are lemon-yellow.
 Stalks can be up to 12 cm. by 1.5 cm. and are brown with darker streaks.
 It is found in mixed woods in early to mid-September.
 Edible.

 Tricholomopsis decora has a very bright yellow 2 to 10 cm. cap when fully open that is convex to flat before becoming depressed with age.
 Gills are close and also yellow.
 Stalks are 6 cm. by 1 cm., yellowish and minutely hairy to scaly.
 Edibility is unknown.